annholmes/Putah-Creek-eDNA/Files/conventional_sampling/README.md

 **Jacinto, E., Fangue, N. A., Cocherell, D. E., Kiernan, J. D., Moyle, P. B., & Rypel, A. L.** (2022).
 *Increasing Stability of a Native Freshwater Fish Assemblage Following Flow Rehabilitation* [Dataset]. **Zenodo**. https://doi.org/10.5281/zenodo.7822308
 > This Zenodo archive includes electrofishing data from 1993–2017.
-The 2020–2021 data in this repository were collected using similar methods by the same team.
+The 2020–2021 data in this repository were collected using similar methods.

 ### Trap methods